Dkpalea/favr/README.md

     - Same as above but automatic, re-compiles js bundle by watching react-files folder for changes `npm run watch`
     - Local host of react only (doesn't work with API but is useful for testing styles) `npm start`
 - run from `favr-final-project/applications/favr`
     - Start web2py `python web2py.py`.
 Will likely need to delete all database files on first launch.
-Delete all files in `favr-final-project/applications/favr`.
+Delete all contents of `favr-final-project/applications/favr/databases`.

 Note: we've found that the best workflow is to keep both the `npm run watch` command running at the same time as the `python web2py.py` server (in separate terminal tabs)